BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning

+For the attacks-free case, directly compressing the stochastic gradients introduces compression noise.
+For unbiased compressors, it leads to a smaller step size and hence slower convergence as we have shown in Theorem \ref{theorem csgd}.
+For biased compressors, compression noise may even make the compressed stochastic algorithms divergent \cite{karimireddy2019error}.
 Due to the randomness introduced in selecting local samples, the stochastic gradients computed in regular workers contain stochastic noise, which may slow down the convergence of stochastic algorithms \cite{johnson2013accelerating}.

-Directly compressing the stochastic gradients also introduces compression noise.
-In addition to slowing down the convergence, the compression noise may even make the compressed stochastic algorithms divergent \cite{karimireddy2019error,horvath2019stochastic}.
-In the presence of Byzantine attacks, stochastic and compression noise not only influences convergence, but also significantly influences the effectiveness of robust aggregation rules to defend attacks.
+In the presence of Byzantine attacks, compression and stochastic noise not only affects convergence, but also significantly influences the effectiveness of robust aggregation rules to defend attacks.
 The reason is intuitive: Since even the compressed messages sent from the regular workers are noisy, it is difficult to recognize the malicious ones among them.
 Thus, when the variance of the compressed messages is large, the gap between the average of true stochastic gradients (which is what we want) and the robustly aggregated vector (which is what we have) could be large, too.
-To justify this intuitive idea and demonstrate the effect of stochastic and compression noise on robust aggregation, we give the following property of geometric median. \begin{lemma}[Geometric median of compressed vectors] Let $\{ z_\omega, \omega \in \mathcal{W} \}$ be a subset of random vectors distributed in a normed vector space and $\mathcal{Q}(\cdot)$ is an unbiased compressor satisfying Definition \ref{def unbiased}.
-It holds when $B < \frac{W}{2}$ that
+To justify this intuitive idea and demonstrate the effect of compression and stochastic noise on robust aggregation, we give the following property of geometric median; the proof is delegated to Appendix \ref{app-B}.